-I. IMPROVED PREVENTION INFECTIOUS DISEASES
+I. IMPROVING THE PREVENTION OF INFECTIOUS DISEASES

 Preventing infectious diseases and the emergence and spread of resistant microorganisms through improved hygiene, vaccination, education and other ways of containing infectious diseases.

 III.
-IMPROVED STEWARDSHIP
+IMPROVING ANTIMICROBIALS STEWARDSHIP

 Developing and implementing surveillance on the prescription and sales of antibiotics and other antimicrobial agents for humans and animals.

 III.
-IMPROVED MICROBIAL DIAGNOSTICS
+IMPROVING MICROBIAL DIAGNOSTICS

 Developing, validating and registering rapid, reliable and affordable microbial diagnostics for the identification and susceptibility testing of bacterial and other microbial infections in humans and animals.

 IV.
-NOVEL ANTIMICROBIALS
+DEVELOPING NOVEL ANTIMICROBIALS

 The development and marketing of new, effective and safe antibiotics and other antimicrobial treatments such as phage therapy, CRISPR, antibodies and other biologicals.

-V. REDUCTION ANTIBIOTICS IN WATER & ENVIRONMENT
+V. REDUCING ANTIBIOTICS IN WATER & THE ENVIRONMENT

 Reduction of antibiotics and other antimicrobials in the residual streams of hospitals, care facilities and production plants and in sewage treatment plants and surface waters as well as in the soil.